 Please click here for more information on the process.

-If you checked the Residential Parking Permit Zone map and you do not live in an existing Residential Parking Zone, you can request a zone via your community association or City Alderman.
+If you checked the Residential Parking Permit Zone map and you do not live in an existing Residential Parking Zone, you can request a zone via your community association or City Councillor.
 Please click here for more information.

 Yes; motorcycles and scooters must follow the same process to apply for and obtain a residential parking permit.